-Students who fail to meet the minimum 2.0 cumulative G.P.A. standard or fail to meet the 75 percent completion rate will be placed on financial aid probation for the next semester of enrollment.
+Students who fail to meet the minimum cumulative G.P.A. standard for the appropriate class year will be placed on financial aid probation for the next semester of enrollment.
 Financial aid can be received during the semester of probation.